sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 ## removeRegistrationOrDeviceTokenByToken

-> RemoveRegistrationOrDeviceTokenByTokenResponse removeRegistrationOrDeviceTokenByToken(apiToken, userId, tokenType, token)
+> RemoveRegistrationOrDeviceTokenByTokenResponse removeRegistrationOrDeviceTokenByToken(userId, tokenType, token).apiToken(apiToken).execute();

 Remove a registration or device token - When unregistering a specific token